Atticus win redesign of FloPlast website

 Atticus outlined a creative approach which centred on the FloPlast brand proposition.

-FloPast is currently in the process of securing a major expansion which will see the company increase its annual turnover from 80 million to 140 million.
-Established over 35 years ago FloPast, are proud of their heritage boasting an impressively low staff turnover and a strong sense of customer loyalty.
+Established over 25 years ago, FloPlast are proud of their heritage boasting an impressively low staff turnover and a strong sense of customer loyalty.
 They were looking for a way to articulate this within their online identity, developing the brand in line with their expansion, whilst retaining their existing stakeholders.

-FloPast Emily Robinson said “FloPast are delighted to be working with Atticus Creative to develop our new website.
+Marketing manager Emily Robinson said “FloPlast are delighted to be working with Atticus Creative to develop our new website.
 The new site will be completely transformed with a fresh new look and easy navigation.
 Awarding Atticus the project was an easy option for us, their forward thinking approach and relaxed attitude stimulated everyone’s creative ideas that brought the project to life”

-The project is due to be completed in Autumn 2017.
+The project is due to be completed in February 2018.